igotQweston/igotQweston.github.io/content/about.md

 ---
 title: "About Me"
 description: "Get to know me a bit better on this page."
-lead: "Get to know me a bit better on this page.s"
+lead: "Get to know me a bit better on this page."
 date:
 lastmod:
 draft: false